inductiva/inductiva/tutorials/simulators/COAWST.md

   located in `/workdir/output/artifacts/__COAWST`.

 - **`coawstM coupling_joe_tc.in`**
-  - Runs the simulation using `mpirun`, which automatically sets the number of cores based on the `n_vcpus` value used on the python script.
+  - Runs the simulation in parallel.

 - **`rm -r __COAWST`**
   - Cleans up the simulation directory by removing the COAWST folder,